 To meet our zero waste goals, the City is considering updates to the Polystyrene Foam Food Service Ware Ordinance to reduce the amount of single-use plastic waste and litter generated in Mountain View.
-The expanded ordinance would require restaurants and other food providers to only offer customers food service ware accessory items upon request or at self-service stations and ensure that most types of food service ware can be composted in Mountain View's organics collection program.
-The changes are currently proposed to take effect in 2023 if adopted by the City Council this fall.
+The expanded ordinance would ensure that most types of disposable food service ware can be composted in Mountain View's organics collection program.
+The changes are currently recommended to take effect in 2023 if adopted by the City Council this fall.

 "Food Provider" means any establishment, vendor, business, organization, entity, group or individual located or operating in the City of Mountain View that offers prepared food or beverages, regardless of whether there is a charge for the prepared food.
 Similar to the existing Polystyrene Foam Food Service Ware Ordinance, the new requirements for food service ware would not apply to prepackaged food.

 The City Council voted to introduce the Food Service Ware Ordinance at a public hearing on November 9, 2021.
 The ordinance will have a second reading on Tuesday, December 14, 2021, at which time the City Council will vote on its adoption.
 The meeting will begin at 6:30 p.m. and will be held online.
 The meeting agenda will be posted at MountainView.Legistar.com on December 10, 2021.
 For detailed information on how to attend, watch and submit public comments to virtual City Council meetings, Click Here.

 These recommended changes to the Food Service Ware Ordinance are part of the City's Zero Waste Plan, which was adopted by the City Council in October 2019.
 An ordinance to address single-use plastics was originally recommended by the second Environmental Sustainability Task Force, a Council Advisory Body of appointed community members, in their Final Report to the City Council in June 2018.